 - Barium (Ba): 1,820 +/- 42 ppm

-More details & related links to be posted shortly.
+More details and related links will be published shortly.

 Could you elaborate on your broad statement “Please do not use ceramics from Portugal for food use in the absence of independent testing.”
 Soooooo much earthenware is sourced from Portugal.
 I’m very concerned about products that I have purchased, even fairly recently.
 Thank you for your work.
 This is truly eye-opening information and a daunting undertaking.